FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

-Success hooks are called after a command has finished executing, if it
+Success hooks are called after a command has finished executing successfully
-succeeded (didn't raise any errors).
+(without raising any errors).

 ```py
 @hooks.with_on_error  # hooks.add_on_error